Civic-military dictatorship of Uruguay: Music and radio

 As written works critical of the government became increasingly harder to publish, some artists turned to music.
-As a consequence, the regime began to censoring music and radio stations.
+As a consequence, the regime began to censor music and radio stations.
 The government did not send out public statements banning specific songs or broadcasts.
 Instead, increased scrutiny by the police led to self-censorship in an attempt to avoid arrest.
 Songwriters and performers of protest songs were forced to leave the country and some radio stations went so far as to stop broadcasting music altogether.

-The Uruguayan musical group Los Nocheros became a propaganda tool used by the dictatorship to promote it abroad.
-Their anti-communist song "Disculpe" was required to be played every two hours by all radio stations in Uruguay.
+The Uruguayan musical group Los Nocheros became a propaganda tool used by the dictatorship.
+Their anti-communist song Disculpe was required to be played every two hours by all radio stations in Uruguay.

 Military marching music became a mainstay of the regime, with such music being incorporated into various performance contexts and accompanied the official communications of the dictatorship.
 All foreign music was considered a threat to the regime, even from countries that otherwise supported the dictatorship, with rock music in particular being discouraged in favor of other, regional genres of music such as payada.